escherba/python-cityhash/README.rst

     >>> print(Fingerprint128("abc"))
     76434233956484675513733017140465933893

-Incremental Hashing
+Incremental hashing
 ~~~~~~~~~~~~~~~~~~~

-this implementation of CityHash and FarmHash does not support incremental hashing.
-If
+This implementation of CityHash and FarmHash does not support incremental
-you require this feature, use `MetroHash
+hashing.
+If you require this feature, use `MetroHash
 <https://github.com/escherba/python-metrohash>`__ instead, which does support
 it.

-Fast Hashing of NumPy Arrays
+Fast hashing of NumPy arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The methods in this module support Python `Buffer Protocol